Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 We can never successfully (i.e. permanently) find satisfaction outside of God since He created us for infinite and ultimate glory, only found in and through Him.

-A desire or longing for a sense of worth isn't our problem; our attempts to acquire it (i.e. " self-worth") apart from and outside of God is.
+A desire or longing for a sense of worth isn't our problem; our attempts to acquire it (i.e. " self-worth") apart from and outside of God are.
 An infinite need for worth-glory can never be satisfied by a finite source, i.e. by us and our use of created things (including other finite image bearers)

 Our need is infinite because God is infinite in love-glory.
 We were designed to be engaged with and for the infinite i.e. God.
 This is where we shine brightest - best - and have our greatest sense of joy, meaning, and purpose...worth.
 It is who we are meant to be and what we are designed for.
 Nothing else works long-term.